 - Folic acid

-Stimulant addictions such as crack and meth cause users to avoid sleep in many cases.
+Stimulant addictions, such as crack and meth, cause users to avoid sleep in many cases.
 This creates deficiencies in protein and omega-3 fatty acids.
 A detox diet for these patients might include fish, dairy, eggs, flax and olive oil.
+Our highly trained detox specialists will make sure that all your dietary needs are met.

 What To Eat On A Detox Diet

-Dairy foods provide calcium and some, such as yogurt, kefir and cheese, have fermentation that provides live cultures, which promote good gut health.
+Dairy foods provide calcium and some, such as yogurt, kefir, and cheese, have fermentation that provides live cultures, which promote good gut health.
 Your doctor may also recommend dietary supplements to quickly replace lost nutrients and promote further healing.
+These supplements can be extremely helpful to someone who may have dietary restrictions.
+These restrictions can include vegetarianism, food allergies,

 Detox Diet At A Quality Treatment Center

-By seeking detox at a quality treatment center like Serenity House Detox, you will have the opportunity to withdraw in a safe, caring environment.
+By seeking detox at a quality treatment center like Serenity House Detox center in Houston, TX, you will have the opportunity to withdraw in a safe, caring environment.
 Medical professionals are available to provide individualized care, including proper nutrition, during the detox process.
 Those struggling with addiction often feel like they’re alone and no one understands.
 They may feel like quitting drugs or alcohol is an impossible task.

-- Will my insurance coverage work for treatment
+- Will my rehab insurance coverage work for treatment?